 Another vegetable I can't be without is climbing beans and broad beans.
-This is one vegetable, I enjoy growing and eating too.
+This are beans, I enjoy growing and eating too.
 It had given me much fruit last year.
 I like broad beans and dwarf beans too.
 These beans are so easy to grow and look after.

-Another vegetable I love is my potatoes, yes I need these for roasting potatoes and boiling as well and many uses really in my cooking.
-Potatoes are so easy to grow just stick them where there is soil and they grow.
-In fact you can grow them on a container or on a sack with compost in them.
+Another vegetable I love is potatoes, yes I need these for roasting potatoes, mash potatoes, jacket potatoes and boiled potatoes as well and many other uses really in my home cooking.
+Potatoes are so easy to grow, just stick them where there is soil and they grow.
+In fact, you can grow them on a container or on a sack with compost in them.
 Even a non-gardener can grow potatoes.

 Strawberries and Tomatoes

 I love this vegetable which is so good for us and it is so easy to grow from seeds.
 Last year, I had a good yield from my peas.
-Mangetout is used in stir fries and spring rolls and any dishes really.
+Mangetout is used in stir fries and spring rolls and any recipes really.
 If you want to grow some for next year leave some of the peas to mature and then harvest and leave them to dry.
 This was given by my father when I went home (my other home - Philippines) three years ago.

 Organic Spring Onions

 I always grow spring onions because it has many uses in my cooking like stir fries, spring rolls, decorations or garnishing dishes and many more.
 It grows anywhere in the garden and it multiplies quickly too.
 It grows all year round in my garden.
 It needs very little care once it established itself, just needs weeding once in a while.
 It is tolerant to winter as well.